THE SEA OF EDOM THEORY

 It is very possible that the Jewish scribes’ terminology would be misunderstood because of the deficiency in knowledge about the Gulf of Aqaba at the time.

-As Dr. Glen Fritz and other experts have documented, maps often combined the Sinai and Arabian Peninsulas but left out the Gulf of Aqaba or minimized its size.
-The Gulf of Aqaba did not begin to be fully understood until the 19th century AD, when surveys brought to light its extent, showing that it was a full-fledged gulf.
+As Dr. Glen Fritz and other experts have documented, maps often combined the Sinai and Arabian Peninsulas and left out the Gulf of Aqaba or minimized its size.
+The Gulf of Aqaba did not begin to be fully understood until the 18-19th century AD, when surveys brought to light its extent, showing that it was a full-fledged gulf.

 Someone reading the term Erythra Thalassa would therefore have to interpret it to broadly mean the “Red Sea,” rather than the more specific “Edom Sea.”